Clip point

-The clip point is one of the three most common knife blade shapes used (the others being the drop point and the spear point).
+The clip point is one of the three most common shapes for the blade of a knife (the others being the drop point and the spear point).
 Clip point blades have the appearance of having the forward third of the blade "clipped" off.
 The clip itself can be straight or concave.

 Description

 Traditionally, the spine or unsharpened edge of the knife begins at the hilt and continues to a point between one third to one fourth of the blade length.
 The blade spine then tapers in thickness in either a straight line or a recurve to the knife's point, which may be located above, below, or in line with the central axis of the blade.
 The thinned false edge of the clip may be sharpened to form a true second cutting edge.
 If the false edge is sharpened it increases the knife's effectiveness in piercing.

 History

 The clip point blade design dates back to at least Macedonian times, where examples of knapped flint clip point knives from the Eneolytic period have been unearthed at the estuary of Drim.
 Variants include the California clip, which uses a clip greatly extended in length, and the Turkish clip point with its extreme recurve.
 One of the most recognizable clip-point blades is used on the famous Bowie knife.